… from Russia Today, Moscow

 “Investigators ultimately determined that two email chains containing classified information were manually forwarded to Mr. Weiner’s account,” the FBI letter said.
 Many of the emails that landed on Weiner’s computers from Abedin were the result of incidental backup activity performed by the computer itself, not Clinton-aide Abedin.

 The firing also, incidentally, occurs just days after Comey testified before Congress on alleged “Russian hacking” of the 2016 US presidential election.

 In the past year, Comey’s reputation has been damaged, the Justice Department said.
 South Carolina Senator Lindsey Graham joined in the disparagement, commenting, “given the recent controversies surrounding the director, I believe a fresh start will serve the FBI and the nation well.”

 There will be a “full, fair, and timely confirmation process,” for Comey’s replacement, Senate Majority Leader Mitch McConnell said.
 Three officials told Reuters that the US intelligence community was not privy to knowledge of Trump’s decision before it happened.

 Deputy FBI Director Andrew McCabe will take Comey’s place as Acting Director of the FBI until the Senate confirms someone new for the position.

-Posted by Jim W. Dean, Managing Editor on May 9, 2017, With 2607 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on May 9, 2017, With 2612 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.